-The admission cycle for Fall 2014 is now open.
-Applications should be submitted through the Occupational Therapy Centralized Admission System (OTCAS) at https://portal.otcas.org .
+The admission cycle for Fall 2015 is now closed.
+Applications for Fall 2016 should be submitted through the Occupational Therapy Centralized Admission System (OTCAS) at https://portal.otcas.org which opens on July 17, 2015.
 We use a rolling admissions process and will accept and process applications as they are completed, until the class is filled.
 The application process is described in detail under the Admissions Requirements tab to your left.

 Please click here for Fast Facts about The UT OTD Program.

 Are you interested in finding out more about Occupational Therapy before applying

 to the Occupational Therapy Doctoral program?

 If the answer is YES…sign up for OCCT2550 Purposeful Living: The Role of Occupational Therapy.